singjie/dister/README.md

 #### Events
-Handle messages to be broadcasted within a certain time, with format similar to cron
+Handle messages to be broadcasted within a certain time, with format similar to
+cron:

     !event <day> <hour> <min> <sec> <times> <message>

-eg. This will notify us at our conference time, Tuesday, 17:00:00 indefinitely.
+eg. This will notify us at our conference time, Tuesday, 17:00:00, indefinitely:

     !event 2 17 0 0 -1 "Conference now!"

-To check for existing events
+To check for existing events:

     !events